soris-codes/hearten_backend/README.md

 ## Release 3
+- Add timer component

-- A user can set a timer - for timed writing entries
+- A user can optionally set a timer for timed writing entries

 ## Release 4